theonedev/onedev/readme.md

 ### Code Discussions and Comprehensions

-Instant code discussions on arbitrary block of source code or diff without creating pull requests.
+Instant and lightweight code discussions on code and diff blocks without creating pull requests.
 Discussions stay with the code to help code comprehension even if file is changed or renamed.

 ![Code Comments](features/code-comments.gif)

 ### Flexible Pull Request Review Policies

-Enforce pull request review under certain conditions with branch protections.
+Enforce pull request review with branch protections.
 Specify required reviewers and builds for desired file patterns.

 ![Branch Protection](features/branch-protection.gif)

-### Iterative Pull Request Review
+### Painless Pull Request Review

-Code discussions in pull requests are well organized so that user can easily know what has been changed since last review.
+Review pull request commits as a whole or one by one.
+Organize code discussions in threads to show changes since last review explicitly

 ![Increment Review](features/increment-review.gif)

 ### Powerful Query Language

-A powerful query language is available to execute sophisticated queries against projects, commits, builds, issues, pull requests or code comments, with auto suggestions and completions everywhere.
-Query can be saved for quick access later, and can be subscribed to get notified of interesting events.
+Perform sophisticated queries against projects, commits, builds, issues, pull requests or code comments with a powerful query language.
+Save query for quick access.
+Subscribe to saved query to get notified of interesting events.

 ![Powerful Query](features/powerful-query.gif)

 ### Deep Integration of Code, Issue, Pull Request and Build

-Configure issue to transit to desired state upon particular commit, build or pull request events.
+Configure issues to transit to desired state upon commit, build or pull request events.
 See commit and pull request events in issue activities.
-Query fixed issues between two builds.
-Query builds or pull requests fixing specified issues.
+Query fixed issues between builds.
+Find builds or pull requests fixing particular issues or commits

 ![Issue Query](features/issue-query.gif)